 In 1985, Yangmingshan was officially designated as a national park by the Taiwanese government.
 With an abundance of flora and fauna, Yangmingshan National Park was certified as the world’s first Urban Quiet Park by Quiet Parks International, and is known as “the backyard of Taipei.”

 Yangmingshan Flower Festival

 As one of the most popular flower festivals in Taiwan, the Yangmingshan Flower Festival this year still kicked off on February 5 as scheduled, and runs for 47 days until March 21.

 One of the striking features of the festival is its display of a variety of cherry blossoms in Yangmingshan.
 The most commonly seen varieties are the Formosan cherry, Yae-Zakura cherry, Showa cherry, Yoshino cherry, and Fuji cherry.

-Additionally, there are a plethora of other kinds of beautiful flowers to delight visitors in this national park during the festival, such as azaleas, rhododendrons, camellias, and plum blossoms, etc.
+Additionally, there are a plethora of other kinds of beautiful flowers to delight visitors in this national park during the festival, such as azaleas, rhododendrons, camellias, plum blossoms, etc.

 Due to COVID-19, the Taipei City Government has taken a number of precautionary measures for the annual floral extravaganza.

 The city government offers information on the blooming process of cherry blossoms and the number of visitors on its Facebook Fanpage.
 If the park is extremely crowded, it will publicize a reminder on the website to suggest that the general public visit the park later.